nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 Primitive organisms like bacteria are *unicellular*, each organism is one cell and each cell is one organism, and they reproduce by copying their innards and splitting in two.

-A single cell is a little bit like a tiny computer.
+A single cell is a bit like a tiny computer.

+Inside there's a bunch of programs called *genes* which tell the cell how to make *proteins*, which are the working machinery of the cell.

 There's an outer cell membrane which keeps the insides in and the outsides out.
-Inside there's a bunch of programs called *genes* which tell the cell how to make *proteins*, which are the working machinery of the cell.
+As we're aware, just running arbitrary programs can get you in trouble.
 The cell interacts with the world through *channels* in the cell membrane, which are kind of like ports which selectively let specific molecules in and out of the cell.

 **Picture of DNA**